-Keep in mind, however, that Dropbox offers 500 MB of additional storage for every friend that you refer to Dropbox.
-So if you wish to keep more data on the cloud, you'll have to turn into a serious spokesperson.
+Dropbox also offers 500 MB of additional storage for every friend that you refer to Dropbox.
+So if you wish to get more space for your data this way, you'll have to turn into a serious spokesperson.

 If getting more storage is your ambition, your options break down as follows:

 |2 GB - Free||5 GB - Free||15 GB - Free|

 |1 TB - $15/month||50 GB - $1.99/month||100 GB - $1.99/month|

 |1 TB - $19.99/month||1 TB - $6.99/month||1 TB - $9.99/month|

 |5 TB - $9.99/month||2 TB - $19.99/month|